Deliveroo dives 30% as London debut of the decade turns sour

 “Investors are turning away from the work-at-home play and putting their money into the economic recovery play.
 Deliveroo got caught in the middle of a huge rotation.
 It was the last IPO of the old COVID world,” he said.

-Having hit a low of 271 pence, the stock recovered to 292 pence by 1415 GMT.
-It was still down 25%, making it the worst first-day performance for a sizeable London IPO - above 1 billion pounds - on record, markets platform Dealogic said.
+Having hit a low of 271 pence, the stock recovered slightly to close the day at 287.45 pence.
+It was still down 26.3%, making it the worst first-day performance for a sizeable London IPO - above 1 billion pounds - on record, markets platform Dealogic said.

 Shares often rebound during their market debuts as the managing banks make use of the over-allotment, or greenshoe - a percentage of the offer reserved to stabilise the price.